-More importantly, optimal blood collection protocols for the ELISAs remain to be determined, because there might be differences in ex vivo contact activation between blood drawn into heparinized plastic vacutainer tubes versus EDTA-coated syringes as described previously[14].
+More importantly, optimal blood collection protocols for the ELISAs remain to be determined because there might be differences in ex vivo contact activation between blood drawn into heparinized plastic vacutainer tubes and EDTAcoated syringes as described previously [14].
 The AD and control patient plasma samples used in this study were prepared from blood collected in heparinized vacutainer tubes via vacuum.
-When we measured HKi and HKc levels in another cohort where the blood was drawn into EDTA-coated syringes via aspiration (ND: n=10, 70.5±4.0 year-old; CDR score = 0±0; AD: $n=10, 73.6\pm 5.8$ year-old; CDR score = 1.0 ± 0.58), HKi levels were significantly decreased in AD plasma (p = 0.015 analyzed by two-tailed Mann-Whitney test) and there was a trend toward higher HKc levels (p = 0.166 analyzed by two-tailed Mann-Whitney test), compared to ND controls.
-We have observed that in the enzymesubstrate reaction step, HKc ELISAs run on plasma samples collected into EDTAcoated syringes develop slower (over 8 minutes) than HKc ELISAs run on plasma samples collected in heparinized-tubes (approximately 3 minutes), suggesting that more HKc which can be detected by ELISA is present in the samples prepared in heparincoated tubes.
-One possible explanation is that heparin binding to HKc[25] could induce a conformational change in HKc allowing it to be more easily recognized by 4B12, and/or the presence of EDTA could not induce the conformational change in HKc necessary for optimal recognition by 4B12[26].
+When we measured HKi and HKc levels in another cohort where the blood was drawn into EDTAcoated syringes via aspiration (ND: n = 10 [aged 70.5 ± 4.0 years], CDR score = 0 ± 0 ; AD: n = 10 [aged 73.6 ± 5.8 years], CDR score = 1.0 ± 0.58), HKi levels were significantly decreased in AD plasma (P = .015) analyzed by two-tailed Mann-Whitney test), and there was a trend toward higher HKc levels (P = .166 analyzed by two-tailed Mann-Whitney test), compared with those in ND controls.
+We have observed that in the enzyme-substrate reaction step, HKc ELISAs run on plasma samples collected into EDTA-coated syringes developed slower (over 8 minutes) than HKc ELISAs run on plasma samples collected in heparinized tubes (approximately 3 minutes), suggesting that more HKc, which can be detected by ELISA, is present in the samples prepared in heparin-coated tubes.
+One possible explanation is that heparin binding to HKc [25] could induce a conformational change in HKc, allowing it to be more easily recognized by 4B12, and/or the presence of EDTA could not induce the conformational change in HKc necessary for optimal recognition by 4B12 [26].
 Therefore, the plasma sample preparation method needs to be further optimized for HKi and HKc ELISA analyses.

-Increased HKc and bradykinin could play crucial roles in the development of AD pathologies including vascular abnormalities[27] and neuroinflammation[28].
-The biological activity of bradykinin mostly affects vascular function and inflammatory processes such as vasodilatation, increase in vascular permeability, and cell recruitment to the site of inflammation[29].
-Of note, the blockade of bradykinin B1 receptor suppresses Aβ deposition and neuroinflammation in a mouse model of AD[30], supporting a role for bradykinin signaling in AD pathogenesis.
-Although HKc function in AD etiology has not been studied in detail, recent reports implicate HKc in various processes: (i) inhibition of endothelial proliferation and suppression of neovascularization of subcutaneously implanted Matrigel plugs[31, 32], (ii) inhibition of neointima formation following vascular injury[33], (iii) acceleration of the onset of endothelial progenitor cell senescence by activating reactive oxygen species[34], and (iv) inhibition of Mac-1 dependent leukocyte adhesion[35].
-These reports suggest that HKc could be involved in the unregulated vascular function and inflammatory process in AD pathogenesis.
+Increased HKc and bradykinin could play crucial roles in the development of AD pathologies including vascular abnormalities [27] and neuroinflammation [28].
+The biological activity of bradykinin mostly affects vascular function and inflammatory processes such as vasodilatation, increase in vascular permeability, and cell recruitment to the site of inflammation [29].
+Of note, the blockade of bradykinin B1 receptor suppresses A β deposition and neuroinflammation in a mouse model of AD [30], supporting a role for bradykinin signaling in AD pathogenesis.
+Although HKc function in AD etiology has not been studied in detail, recent reports implicate HKc in various processes: (1) inhibition of endothelial proliferation and suppression of neovascularization